-Benthic macro-invertebrate habitat characteristics are only reported for sites around the Hay Point survey area in this report.
 Benthic macro-invertebrates identified while free diving, collected in the sled net and visible on the monitor were identified into broad taxonomic groups.
 Where the sled net was used at habitat sites, counts were made of the number of taxa and individuals found in the sled net.
 For each site a benthic macro-invertebrate community density category was determined.
 Four community density categories were used and are similar to that previously used for Hay Point (Thomas & Rasheed 2011):